-Unit 2 - Performing Theatre - Externally assessed by examiner.
-[20%]

-In groups of between two or four pupils will be participating in a performance based on two10 minute extracts from a performance text of their own choice.
+Unit 2 - Performing Theatre - Non exam assessment - Externally assessed by examiner.
+[20%] In groups of between two or four pupils will be participating in a performance based on two10 minute extracts from a performance text of their own choice.

 Unit 3 - Interpreting Theatre - Written Examination [40%]